matteosox/tubthumper/.github/CONTRIBUTING.md

 ### OS Compatibility

-Using Github Actions' [build matrix feature](https://docs.github.com/en/actions/learn-github-actions/managing-complex-workflows#using-a-build-matrix), we're able to run unit tests on MacOS, Windows, & Linux, for each supported version of Python.
+Using Github Actions' [build matrix feature](https://docs.github.com/en/actions/learn-github-actions/managing-complex-workflows#using-a-build-matrix), we're able to run unit tests on MacOS, Windows, & Linux.
 The coverage report from each of these is then uploaded to [Codecov](https://about.codecov.io/).

 ## Pull Requests